h2nch2co2h/masterclass-22-1/INSTRUCTIONS.md

 8. Click 'RUN Sum_hills LR' to compute the BFES using a small bin number (150 points per CV).
 This is recommended to avoid computer cache memory issues when plotting the BFES in the FMAP GUI (Step 16).
 Alternatively, click 'RUN Sum_hills HR' to compute the BFES using a larger bin number, which is useful for the accurate estimate of the ligand binding free energy (Step 19).
 You can produce several BFESs computed along the simulation time by clicking 'RUN Sum_hills stride'.
 The number of BFESs produced depends on the stride value specified in the 'stride' entry.
 'RUN Sum_hills stride' is useful for the convergence control and the binding free-energy calculation (Step 20).
 In all the cases, wait until the calculation is complete.
 The output of sum_hills is displayed in the VMD tk console; thus, you can check the progress of the calculation.

-Alternatively, you can use the interface to erform a driver calculation.
-Skip to step X to continue the analysis of the BFESs.
+    Alternatively, you can use the interface to perform a driver calculation.
+Skip to step 16 to continue the analysis of the BFESs.

 9. Click the ‘Plumed (bin)’ button and select the folder path to the binary file 'plumed' of PLUMED-2 on the user’s computer.
 The name of the selected file is shown to the right of the button.